8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 ## Start a new Anthos Service Mesh project

+You have been given an overiew of containers, service mesh and various Anthos technologies on Google Cloud.
+Now, you will learn how to install an Anthos Service Mesh on a Google Cloud GKE cluster.

 Throughout the tutorial, you will be using two tools for managing and interacting with Google Cloud services, namely:

 - [_Google Cloud Console_](https://cloud.google.com/docs/overview#ways_to_interact_with_the_services): for interacting with Google Cloud via a graphical user interface in a browser.
 You can create, manage, and monitor any available Google Cloud services in the Cloud Console.
 - [_Google Cloud Shell_](https://cloud.google.com/shell/docs?hl=en): for command line and automation-based interactions with Google Cloud services.
 The Cloud Shell is a browser-based shell that is both interactive and authenticated.
 Cloud Shell is a virtual machine loaded with development tools offering a persistent 5GB home directory.
 You can choose to interact with developer tools (for example, Python), text editors (including vim and nano), and other tools (such as Git and pip).

-Let's set up Anthos GKE and Anthos Service Mesh in Google Cloud.

-First, start with creating a new project and giving it a name—a project ID.
+First, start with creating a new project and giving it a name—a **project ID**.
+In Google Cloud, a project ID is a customizable unique identifier for your project.

-> **Note**: In Google Cloud, a **project ID** is a customizable unique identifier for your project.
-It must start with a lowercase letter, and can contain only ASCII letters, digits, and hyphens, and must be between six and 30 characters.
+> A **project ID** must start with a lowercase letter, and can contain only ASCII letters, digits, and hyphens, and must be between six and 30 characters.
 It is unique and when you choose it or any resource names, please do not include any sensitive information in them.
 Some words, such as ssl and google, are restricted from use in project IDs.

 ### In Cloud Console